Amiri83/Zabbix_Api_Monitoring/README.md

 ### ⚙️ Configuration

-To start monitoring, the user must call the `process_logs()` function with the appropriate parameters:
+To start monitoring, the user must call the `process_logs()` function in parser.py with the appropriate parameters:
 ### 🧩 Example:
 ```python
 process_logs(